 |Power Draw||0.18 A||0.08 A|

-Obstructed air flow
+Obstructed air flow - and vents!

-It almost goes without saying that the intake and exhaust points should not be blocked.
+Clearly the intake and exhaust points should not be blocked.
 However placing the case back against a wall, blocking a side-mounted fan etc. will prevent the ventilation from working effectively.
 For example a 120mm fan (which has an area of pi * 120 / 2 = 190mm^2) at the rear of the case (which is 200mm wide) will need an air gap of more than 20 mm (around an inch) to allow the air to escape freely.